Vishwajit Sur Chowdhury | Last modified date:2023.03.06 |

 Research:

-1. Reveal the functions of amino acids to regulate body temperature and adapt heat-stress.
+1. Reveal the functions of amino acids to regulate body temperature and adapt to heat stress.

 3. Mechanisms of food intake regulation under stress.